oscarbrorsjoberg/CameraCalibrationAir2S/README.md

 1. [Zhang](https://www.cvl.isy.liu.se/education/undergraduate/tsbb09/lasmaterial/zhang-report.pdf)
 	Zhangs report give some crucial insight into how the camera matrix can be resectioned in intrinsic and extrinisc, and how to solve the different intrinsic and extrinsic camera parameters given the calibration points.
-Some of the equations are covered more thourogly in these [slides](https://www.cvl.isy.liu.se/education/undergraduate/tsbb09/forelasningsslides/CameraCalibration2.pdf)
+Some of the equations are covered more thoroughly in these [slides](https://www.cvl.isy.liu.se/education/undergraduate/tsbb09/forelasningsslides/CameraCalibration2.pdf)

 2. [Practical advice](https://calib.io/blogs/knowledge-base/calibration-best-practices)